Dark Hope

-Dark Hope is a 2010 album of indie rock titles sung by opera soprano Renée Fleming.
+Dark Hope is a 2010 album of indie rock titles sung by operatic soprano Renée Fleming.

 The album was the idea of Peter Mensch and Cliff Burnstein; after listening to Fleming's performance of "In the Pines" on Elvis Costello's TV show Spectacle, they approached Fleming and producer David Kahne.
 The aim was not to produce a typical crossover album, but a collection of songs sung without any hint of operatic vocal strength.